 For additional detail about AT&T’s GHG emissions, please see our Methodology and Process Detail document.

 Read more about our efforts to engage our supply chain.

 *Estimated for two categories only, based on economic allocation of 2012 supplier GHG emissions, revenue and spend data

 Our goal is to provide a safe and healthy workplace for all employees — it’s an essential aspect of our Environment, Health and Safety (EH&S) policy.
 We work diligently to protect our employees through the prevention of occupational injuries, illnesses and workplace incidents.
 We provide job-specific EH&S training to all employees based on established guidelines and record successfully completed courses in each employee’s training record.

 In the event an accident does occur, it is our policy to respond swiftly and effectively to protect our employees, company assets, neighboring communities and the environment.
 We require employees to report all alleged work-related injuries, illnesses and accidents.
 We investigate such incidents and look for opportunities to implement process improvements.
-For U.S. operations in 2012, our OSHA total recordable occupational injury and illness rate was 1.75 per 100 employees.
-This rate is lower than the most recent average published by the Bureau of Labor Statistics for the telecommunications industry, which was 2.1 for 2012.
+For U.S. operations in 2013, our OSHA total recordable occupational injury and illness rate was 1.75 per 100 employees.
+This rate is lower than the most recent average published by the Bureau of Labor Statistics for the telecommunications industry, which was 2 percent for 2012.

 Cell Phone Recycling

 AT AT&T, we're always striving to increase cell phone recycling and encourage our customers to be a part of this ongoing initiative.
 Because a phone's usable life doesn't end after its first owner, collecting these devices makes both business and environmental sense.